fjperezgrau/ccny_rgbd_tools/README.md

 This fork
 -----------------------------------
+Catkinized the package to make it work in ROS Indigo.
+Assumed librgbdtools is installed in your computer.
 Use only the visual_odometry node to compute odometry from RGBD data onboard a small UAV.
 Specific launch file to test from bags.